mcosovic/FactorGraph.jl/docs/src/man/discreteTreeInference.md

 # [Inference](@id inferenceTreeDiscrete)

 To exchange information over the tree factor graph, the FactorGraph provides forward–backward algorithm.
-We advise the reader to read the [forward–backward algorithm] (@ref treeGBP) which provides a detailed description of the inference algorithm.
+We advise the reader to read the Section [forward–backward schedule] (@ref treeSchedule) which provides a detailed description of the inference algorithm.

 Each of the inference functions accepts only the composite type `DiscreteTreeModel`, i.e., an output variable of the function `bp = discreteTreeModel()`.